 Each year, we have to raise more than half of our turnover through donations and grants – Donate today to support our activities and help keep our prices affordable.

 Sort By Month

 Justin Coe is a performance poet who is driven by a passion to connect people with poetry and poetry with people.
-His new show, The House That Jackson Built, celebrates books and the joy of reading and is now touring the UK, for ages 4-9.
+His new show, The House That Jackson Built, celebrates books and the joy of reading and is for ages 4-9.

 We caught up with Justin to find out more about the show, the inspiration for the story, and what audiences can look forward to.

 Tell us a little about The House That Jackson Built.
 What is the show about?

 The House That Jackson Built is a theatre show about a boy called Jackson who disappears inside a book and embarks on a series of adventures – he becomes a wizard who attempts to tame a giant, an explorer who tries to cross a treacherous river, and a sailor shipwrecked on a faraway island.
 Meanwhile, Jackson’s Dad is having an adventure of his own, building a new house out of recycled objects.

 It’s been a difficult time for Jackson living without his Mum, but against the odds, his book exploits help to bring him closer to his Dad and to feel more positive about their future.

 Jackson tells the story in words, both funny and sad.
 There is a great soundtrack by composer Johnny Tomlinson, an incredible boy-sized pop-up book, created by designer Adam Nee, and a little bit of audience participation too.